ferroda/SurvivalGame_Unity/README.md

 I’ve used C# .Net for creating the frame of the game.
 You can find it in the Scripts folder.
 I tried not to break the SOLID principles as much as I can.
 There are a lot of possibilities for development.
 For mention I would like build in an inventory section, animals (hunting fuctions) and of course different difficulty fields and real gameover when the character lost his vitality.

-You can visualize the whole field (terrain) in developer mode, if you open it in Unity3D.
+You can visualize the whole field (terrain) in developer mode (where you can start the game), if you open it in Unity3D after download the zip file.